Vihtori Kosola: Early life

 Kosola was born in Ylihärmä, Southern Ostrobothnia to a peasant family.
 He was the eldest of eight children from his father's second marriage.
 His family's farmhouse burnt down the next year, and the family moved to Lapua, buying a house at Liuhtarinkylä.
-His formative years were spent in farming and cattle-breeding following his father's death when Kosola was 17 years old.
+His formative years were spent in farming and cattle-breeding following his father's death when Kosola was a teenager, and he took on responsibility for the family farm at an early age.
+He later supplemented his agricultural training at the Orisberg agricultural college.
+The Kosola farm in Lapua also operated as an inn (gästgiveri).